Book a call

 how to write a letter to Santa with jaime lee mann

-Before you mail your letter to Santa (btw if you’re in Canada, you'd better check with your post office to see if that letter will make it past the picket lines to the North Pole 😬), I have a few tips that could increase your chances of getting what you want this year.
+Before you mail your letter to Santa, I have a few tips that could increase your chances of getting what you want this year.
 (You're welcome.)

 How to write a persuasive letter:

-Whether you’re asking Santa for a new LEGO set or appealing for sponsorships for a holiday fundraising event, the principles of a persuasive letter (aka: sales letter) are basically the same.
+Whether you’re asking Santa for a new LEGO set or appealing for sponsorships for a holiday fundraiser, the principles of a persuasive letter (aka: sales letter) are basically the same.

 Let's break them down...

 Santa gets millions of letters each year.
-The guy is busy.
-He has lists to check, a workshop to manage, and reindeer to prep, so your opening line has to hook him right away.
+The big guy is busy.
+He has lists to check (twice!!), a workshop to manage, and reindeer to prep, so your opening line has to hook him right away.

 Instead of starting your letter with a boring old “Dear Santa,” like everyone else, try something like…

-Hey Santa, sorry to interrupt your slaying and sleighing 🔥
+Hey Santa, am I interrupting your slaying and sleighing? 🔥

 That’s definitely going to get his attention.

-After you get Santa's eyeballs on your letter by standing out among the others, you can keep him reading by making him feel like you know him and care about him.
+After you get Santa's eyeballs on your letter, you can keep him reading by making him feel like you care about him.

-This is a letter to Santa Claus, not an Amazon order.
-Even though you're making a list of gifts you want, you can make it about him, so he doesn't feel like a present vending machine.
+This is a letter to Santa Claus, not an Instacart order.
+Even though you're making a list of things you want, you can make it about him, so he doesn't feel like a git vending machine.

 I know you’re busy, especially this time of year, and I value your time, so I’ll keep this brief.